MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 3. `density of liquid 1`
 4. `density of liquid 2`
 5. `distance between the edge of the pipe 2 and output cross section`<br>
-So, number of input argument here is 5.
+So, the number of input arguments here is 5.

 **output:**<br>
 `density variation in the cross section area`: